-Consider this: Aside from teeth and bones, most of your body is made up of protein.
-In fact, it is the second most abundant substance in your body, trailing only water.
-But without amino acids, there’d be no protein to build the “meat” of the human body (blood, muscles, organs, skin, hair, etc.)—you’d have a frame but no guts!
+Aside from teeth and bones, most of your body is made up of protein.
+In fact, it is the second most abundant substance in your body after water.
+Without amino acids, there would be no protein to build the “meat” of the human body (blood, muscles, organs, skin, hair, etc.).

-Protein molecules are made up of a combination of amino acids, which are linked end to end to form long chains, helixes, spheres or branched structures.
-While there are numerous amino acids found throughout nature, only 20 are used in your body to build protein.
-About half of these are synthesized naturally by your body (non-essential), while the rest are considered essential amino acids that need to be derived from the foods you eat.
+Protein molecules are made up of a combination of amino acids, which are linked end-to-end to form long chains, helixes, spheres or branched structures.
+While there are numerous amino acids found throughout nature, only 20 are used in the body to build protein.
+About half of those are synthesized naturally by your body (non-essential amino acids), and the rest come from the foods you eat (essential amino acids).
 The type of protein produced by your body is determined by the number (hundreds to thousands), variety and order of amino acids that are linked together.

-What It Does: Carnitine converts fatty acids in the cell into energy that the heart, muscles and other body parts can use.
-Choose L-Carnitine to support natural energy levels, cardiovascular health, weight management, cognitive function and healthy aging.
+What It Does: Carnitine converts fatty acids in the cells into energy that the heart, muscles and other body parts can use.
+L-Carnitine supports natural energy levels, cardiovascular health, weight management, cognitive function and healthy aging.

-What It Does: The amino acid cysteine supports the liver’s natural production of the immune-boosting antioxidant glutathione, which is another non-essential amino acid.
-Cysteine is also used to help naturally detoxify the liver.
+What It Does: Cysteine supports the liver’s natural production of the immune-boosting antioxidant glutathione, another non-essential amino acid.
+It is also used to help naturally detoxify the liver.
 N-Acetyl Cysteine (NAC) is more bioavailable than L-cysteine.
 In fact, taking supplemental NAC appears to be more efficient than supplemental glutathione in supporting production of this important antioxidant.

-What It Does: Tryptophan promotes the management of healthy levels of serotonin—the feel-good hormone—in the brain, helping to support positive moods and emotional health.
-It is also used to support healthy, natural sleep, as well as healthy weight management.
-You might be more familiar with 5-HTP, a natural derivative of tryptophan that offers good bioavailability.
+What It Does: Tryptophan helps maintain healthy levels of serotonin—the feel-good hormone—in the brain, which also supports positive moods and emotional health.
+It is also used to support natural sleep and healthy weight management.
+You might be more familiar with 5-HTP, a natural derivative of tryptophan with good bioavailability.

 What It Does: Theanine is found in green tea, a natural source of antioxidant support and a popular herbal in its own right.
 One cup of green tea will provide roughly 25 to 50 mg of theanine.
 Theanine closely resembles another amino acid: glutamic acid, a neurotransmitter in the brain.
 It is best known for its anti-stress benefits.

 What It Does: Tyrosine is a precursor of the neurotransmitters norepinephrine and dopamine, which regulate mood and the feeling of satisfaction.
-Choose L-Tyrosine to build the body’s supply of adrenaline and thyroid hormones, and help control the appetite.
+L-Tyrosine builds the body’s supply of adrenaline and thyroid hormones and helps control the appetite.
 Tyrosine can also rapidly metabolize as an antioxidant.

-What It Does: Taurine is the most abundant amino acid in the retina of the eye, and it is vital for healthy vision.
+What It Does: Taurine is vital for healthy vision.
 It also helps the body maintain a healthy water balance.
-Overall, taurine is utilized for cardiovascular health support and maintenance of healthy vision.
+It also provides nutritional support for cardiovascular health.

 Type: Compound of histidine and alanine

-What It Does: Carnosine is an organic compound composed of the amino acids histidine and beta-alanine.
-It's highly concentrated in important tissues like those of the brain, the heart, and the muscles.
+What It Does: Carnosine is an organic compound comprising the amino acids histidine and beta-alanine that are highly concentrated in important tissues like those of the brain, heart and muscles.
 Carnosine functions as a broad-spectrum antioxidant and supports the healthy functioning of enzyme systems.
-Many scientists suspect that carnosine plays a role in supporting longevity in some of our most vital organs.

 View all amino acid supplements.